azooz2003-bit/hackathon_Minesweeper/README.md

-Minesweeper
+# Minesweeper

-This is a minesweeper game me and my team made in the Shellhacks hackathon.
-We used Python and Tkinter to design the GUI.
+This is a Minesweeper game developed for ShellHacks 2022.

+# Techologies

+Python, Tkinter.